acl2/acl2/books/kestrel/axe/README.md

 [risc-v/examples/](risc-v/examples)

 For more information, see the [Axe Webpage][Axe] and the [Axe Documentation][Axe-doc].
-Much more documenation is available as comments in the source files themselves.
+Much more documentation is available as comments in the source files themselves.

 [Axe]: https://kestrel.edu/research/axe/